 Lady of War: Ampris, who is probably the most educated and sophisticated Aaroun in the galaxy, ends up being trained as a gladiator - and she's so good at that she's almost immediately bought by one of the top teams in the Empire.

 Magnetic Hero: Unfortunately for Ampris, her magnetism has a tendency to waver when she most needs it.

 The Not-Love Interest: Only their different species prevent Elrabin from being the no-brainer match for Ampris.

 Pet The Aaroun: The Kaa's most sympathetic moments involve small kindnesses to Ampris when she was a cub.
-Sadly, when she starts imbibing forbidden knowledge and asking too-probing questions, he still ruins her life without a second thought, indirectly inflicting the deathblow to his own empire.
+Sadly, when she starts imbibing forbidden knowledge and participates in a tragic, lethal prank by Israi, he still ruins Ampris' life without a second thought simply to punish Israi, indirectly inflicting the deathblow to his own empire.

 The Promised Land: Ruu-113.
 The Zhreli consider it akin to Mecca and continuously sacrifice themselves to keep the one gate to it closed — until, at last, they open it for Ampris and her band of escapees.